 =IF(A1="",TRUE) // IF A1 is blank =IF(A1<>"",TRUE) // IF A1 is not blank

 In the first example, we test if A1 is empty with ="".
 In the second example, the <> symbol is a logical operator that means "not equal to", so the expression A1<>"" means A1 is "not empty".
-In the worksheet shown, we use the second idea in cell E5 like this:
+In the worksheet shown, we use the second concept in cell E5 like this:

 Another way to solve this problem is with the ISBLANK function.
 The ISBLANK function returns TRUE when a cell is empty and FALSE if not.
-To use ISBLANK directly, you can rewrite the formula like this:
+To use ISBLANK only, you can rewrite the formula like this:

 The NOT function reverses the output from ISBLANK.

 One problem with testing for blank cells in Excel is that ISBLANK(A1) or A1="" will return FALSE if A1 contains a formula that returns an empty string.
 In other words, if a formula returns an empty string in a cell, Excel interprets the cell as "not empty" even though it looks empty.
 To work around this problem, you can use the LEN function to test for characters in a cell like this: